 Treatment

-Melanoma is treated in many ways.
+Melanoma is treated in different ways.

-The hardware technology is characterized by a shorter recovery period and minor consequences of removal.
+Hardware technology is characterized by a shorter recovery period and minor consequences of removal.

 Prevention

-Video: “Mole removal.
-Fast and painless"
+Video: “Removing moles.
+Quick and painless"

-Are convex moles on the body dangerous?
+Are raised moles on the body dangerous?

-Where do convex nevi come from
+Where do convex nevi come from?

-The action of ultraviolet
+Effect of ultraviolet

 Endocrine disorders

-Why is the mole convex
+Why is a mole convex?

 Accumulations of melanocytes that form a nevus can be localized: